antarctica/bas-style-kit-docs/site/_core/logos.md

 1. the BAS roundel only
 2. the BAS roundel and logo text (the full logo)

-The BAS Logo can be used with components such as:
+The BAS logo can be used with components such as:

 * [headers]({{ '/components/header' | prepend: site.baseurl }})
 * [navbars]({{ '/components/navbar/#brand-image' | prepend: site.baseurl }})